qiyfoundation/Qiy-Scheme/Functional Specification.md

 ## 8.2.3 Transporter Implementation
 A _Transporter Implementation_ is a software package which can be used to realize a _Transporter_.
-The _Qiy Scheme_ puts no limit on the number of _Transporter Implementation_s, as long as the implementation complies with the _Qiy Open Standard_ and the rules of the _Qiy Scheme_.
+The _Qiy Scheme_ puts no limit on the number of _Transporter Implementations_, as long as the implementation complies with the _Qiy Open Standard_ and the rules of the _Qiy Scheme_.

 ## 8.2.4 Transporter Instantiation
 A _Transporter_ can only be instantiated by an _Access Provider_.